In-hospital Volunteer FAQ's

 I don’t know what immunizations I had.
 What do I do?

 You will be required to show immunity to measles, mumps, German measles and chicken pox.
 It is best if you have your immunization records, or physician records that document you had those illnesses.
 Without them you will need a blood test, at your expense, to see if you are immune.
 If the blood work shows you are not immune, you will need to get the vaccinations at your physician’s office and provide proof to our Occupational Health Office before you can volunteer.
 All of this will be reviewed with you in your interview prior to your Health Screen appointment.

 I really only want to hold and rock babies.
 Is there a program like that?

 Phoenix Children’s has patients of all ages in all of our care areas.
 Many volunteer positions include patient contact either in groups or one on one.
 We have limited opportunities for experienced Phoenix Children’s volunteers in our Neonatal Intensive Care Unit (NICU) but currently we do not have a separate Baby Cuddler Program.

 I/we would like to come in and read, play games, and visit with the patients.
 Is that ok?

-Unfortunately, due to infection control and confidentiality guidelines only in-hospital volunteers may come into contact with the patients here in the hospital.
-If you or any members of your group would like to become an in-hospital volunteer please visit those pages on the website to learn more.
+Unfortunately, due to infection control and confidentiality guidelines only in-hospital volunteers may come into contact with the patients in the hospital.
+If you or any members of your group would like to become an In-Hospital Volunteer please visit the website to learn more.

 Groups can also help the hospital by volunteering with our Community events.
-You are encouraged to visit our community volunteer pages to learn more.
+Return to the Volunteer page and visit Get Started to register with the Community volunteer program.
 Groups can also apply to host a special event in our Child Life Zone.

 My schedule seems to change regularly.
 Can I change my shift schedule?